 Length: 2-3 pages, typewritten, double-spaced.

-• Table of prior language study.
-In a separate document, create a table that includes information on each language you have studied formally.
+- Table of prior language study.
+Create a table that includes information on each language you have studied formally.
 Describe how many years, semester, or quarters you studied that language, how many hours per week your class met each semester or quarter, and whether or not class was conducted entirely, mostly, sometimes, or rarely in the language you were studying.
 Note if any of the language classes you took were part of a summer immersion program or a study abroad program in which you spoke the language outside of class.
-Save this table in PDF using the naming convention “YourLastName_LanguageTable” and upload it to the Graduate School Online Application site.
+Save this table as a PDF using the naming convention “YourLastName_LanguageTable” and upload it to the supplemental materials section of the application.

-• Official Transcripts (after CREECA recommends you to admission to the Graduate School).
-For the initial Graduate School Online Application, only scanned copies of transcripts are required.
-After the REECAS MA admissions committee reviews all applications (generally, by late January of each year), only those students who are recommended for admission will be asked to submit official copies of transcripts (whether paper copies or e-transcripts) to the CREECA office.
+- Official Transcripts.
+For the initial application, only scanned copies of transcripts are required.
+After the REECAS MA admissions committee reviews all applications (generally, by late January of each year), those students who are recommended for admission will be asked to submit official copies of transcripts to the Graduate School for review.

 Have questions about the application process?
 Please see our FAQs.